Ivo-Evans/lessons/javascript-fundamentals/009-for-loops.md

  > ... because there is no data collection at all.
 This is the situation with the rotate() function we wrote earlier - we were looping through the numbers from 0 to the times parameter, but since there's no range data type in javascript, we can't use a higher order function on it.
 Another example is doing something once for every day until a certain point - although the dates are an ordered collection, there's no data type to represent that collection.
  > ... because you've inherited an array-like value from the DOM which isn't actually an array, and for which the higher-order array functions are not available (see part 2 of this guide).
 - You are trying to optimise for speed
 > Higher order functions generally do one job.
-If you want to do five things to an array, you coul do it with five higher-order functions, and then the array would be iterated through five times.
+If you want to do five things to an array, you could do it with five higher-order functions, and then the array would be iterated through five times.
 On the other hand, if you did five things on each iteration of a for-loop, you would only have to iterate once, thus saving processing power.
 Understand, though, that speed is not always the priority.
 Computers are very fast anyway.
 - You want your code to be backward-compatible, and you don't want to transpile it
-> older environemnts don't support the higher-order functions.
-However, if you really want to write an application that works on Internet Explorer 10 (circa 2012) you can use a program like BabelJS, which 'transpiles' your code down into code that older browsers can understand.
+> older environemnts, e.g. older browsers, don't support the higher-order functions.
+However, if you really want to write an application that works on Internet Explorer 10 (circa 2012) you can still use the higher order functions if you also use a program like BabelJS, which 'transpiles' your code down into code that older browsers can understand.

 ## An honorary mention to the for-loop's siblings